 It can take up to 14 days for symptoms to appear.
 Early symptoms include puffy swellings around the face, ears and or eyes, which can cause blindness.
 The swellings can also affect the anus and or genitals.
-This often progresses to a high fever, and eating and drinking becomes increasingly difficult.
-Occasionally myxomatosis is more prolonged and multiple lumps appear.
+This often progresses to a high fever, and eating and drinking become more difficult.
+At times, myxomatosis is more prolonged and multiple lumps appear.

-Unfortunately, the disease is often fatal, usually killing the rabbit within 10-14 days.
-There's no specific treatment, and unfortunately, recovery is rare.
-This means that putting the rabbit to sleep is often the kindest option when they become infected.
+The disease is often fatal, killing the rabbit within 10-14 days.
+There's no specific treatment, and sadly, recovery is rare.
+Putting the rabbit to sleep is usually the kindest option when infected.

-Regular vaccines are therefore essential.
-Although the vaccine does not prevent transmission in all cases, vaccinated rabbits experience milder forms of the disease and recovery rates are good if you get them to the vet quickly.
+Regular vaccines are essential.
+While the vaccine doesn't always prevent transmission, vaccinated rabbits experience a milder disease.
+Rabbits also have good recovery rates if you get them to the vet quickly.

 Rabbit (Viral) Haemorrhagic Disease (R(V)HD)

 Rabbit (Viral) Haemorrhagic Disease is widespread in Britain's wild rabbits.
 It's a serious disease, causing high fever, internal bleeding and liver disease.
 The disease doesn't affect rabbits under six weeks but causes severe disease in older rabbits.